rsrdesarrollo/SaSSHimi/README.md

 SaSSHimi server user@localhost
 ```

-You can fing more help on the cli
+You can fing more help using `--help`

 ```bash
 $ SaSSHimi server --help